Choose the intake path based on where the work currently lives: local files, the LMS, pasted text, camera capture, or a scanned paper stack.

 - Stack submission only accepts PDF files.

-- Changing pages per student resets existing chunk assignments and placeholder offsets.
+- Changing the split method or pages per submission resets existing chunk assignments and placeholder offsets.

 Limitations